-The young Beethoven shied away from the two forms most closely associated with his idol and erstwhile teacher Haydn: the symphony and the string quartet.
-He finally wrote his first quartets, a set of six grouped as Opus 18, between 1798 and 1800.
-As for symphonies, he made an attempt in 1795–96 (after hearing Haydn’s London symphonies), but he did not complete one until 1800.
-He introduced the work on April 2 on his first benefit concert at the Burgtheater, the same venue where Mozart had presented his own popular concert series.
+Early in his career, Beethoven shied away from Joseph Haydn’s two signature genres: the symphony and the string quartet.
+Beethoven finally wrote his first quartets, a set of six grouped as Opus 18, between 1798 and 1800.
+As for symphonies, Beethoven made an attempt in 1795-96 (after hearing Haydn’s London symphonies), but he did not complete one until 1800.
+The work had its first performance on April 2 on Beethoven’s first benefit concert at the Burgtheater, the same venue where Mozart had presented his own popular concert series.
 Besides the First Symphony, Beethoven offered his Septet (Opus 20), a Mozart symphony, excerpts from Haydn’s oratorio The Creation, a piano concerto, and some improvisations from the keyboard.

 Aaron Grad ©2014